Rocket Jump: Quake and the Golden Age of First-Person Shooters

 In the summer of 1996, Quake became the fourth jewel in Texas-based developer id Software's crown.
 Yet in a way, Quake had also been the second.

 Id's design for The Fight for Justice stemmed from a Dungeons & Dragons campaign ran by John Carmack, dungeon master and technical wizard responsible for writing the engines that powered id's games.
-Carmack had hosted his D&D campaign for the other id developers since they had founded the company in Shreveport, Louisiana, back when they had been cranking out a new game every month for Softdisk magazine's Gamer's Edge subscription disk.
+Carmack had hosted his D&D campaign for the other id developers since they had founded the company in Shreveport, Louisiana, back when they had been cranking out a new game every two months for Softdisk magazine's Gamer's Edge subscription disk.

 The guys at id had dropped their RPG-inspired romp in less time than it would have taken to change a t-shirt.
 No one gave it much thought.
 Among the team, such changes of heart were known as bit flips, a programming joke referencing a state in computer's memory that could only store one of two values: on, or off.